13 Top Careers in Food & 6 Exciting Benefits They Offer

 Chefs do not typically have the time to source ingredients like locally grown produce or artisanal products, so they hire professional food foragers to do it for them.
 Foragers source the ingredients and sometimes even educate the chefs and restaurant staff as to the origin of the items.

 Since this is a relatively new field, earning and job growth data is not readily available.
-However, a 2015 survey found that 68 percent of restaurant customers were more likely to choose restaurants that use local food items, and 60 percent of customers were more likely to frequent restaurants that offer eco-friendly food.1 So as more restaurants tap into this trend, it's likely that professional food foraging services will become more in-demand.
+However, eco-friendly food and locally sourced ingredients are hot trends in the food industry.
+So as more restaurants tap into this trend, it's likely that professional food foraging services will become more in-demand.

 Most individuals working in this field are professionally trained chefs who also possess backgrounds in food science.
 Research chefs come up with new foods and dishes for food-manufacturing companies, restaurants, and other food-based businesses.
 They often have their hands in areas related to research, product development, marketing, and sales.
 Many research chefs report that their days offer a lot of variety.
 They can be found doing anything from conducting research on the newest food trends and attending industry trade shows to developing ingredients or dishes in kitchens and engaging with customers and focus groups.